ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.3 Action Requests/3.2.3.1 GL Journal/HOME.md

     "boundaryApplicationName": "My Boundary App" // name of the source boundary application },
   "payload": {
-    "journalSourceName": "BOUNDARY_APP_1", // Assigned journal source ID from the Finance department "journalCategoryName": "INTERCOMPANY_REVENUE", // Allowed journal category name for the types of expenses "journalName": "MySystem Recharges for July 2023",
+    "journalSourceName": "UCD Your Boundary App", // Assigned journal source ID from the Finance department "journalCategoryName": "UCD Recharge", // Allowed journal category name for the types of expenses "journalName": "MySystem Recharges for July 2023",
     "journalReference":  "ORDER_12345",
     "accountingDate": "2023-07-31",